 This is that cringeworthy childish tone of voice people use when they need to explain themselves, or when they need to ask for a favour, or when they just try to express their own opinions from a place of perceived inferiority.
 Avoid at all costs.

-When you feel under pressure or you feel like you are late, this will clearly show in you overall Vibe and body language, and the giveaway it gives is that you are not on top of things.
-It’s normal to feel rushed at times, for instance when you are late for something, but fight that feeling off, since it just ruins your Vibe completely, both while you rush to wherever you need to go, and when you have arrived there.
+When you feel under pressure or you feel like you are late, this will clearly show in you overall Vibe and body language, and the giveaway it gives is that you aren’t on top of things.
+It’s normal to feel rushed at times, for instance when you are late for something, but fight off that feeling, since it just ruins your Vibe completely, both while you rush to wherever you need to go, and then also once you have arrived there.